About the Graduate Diploma in Design

 It is a coursework program available to graduate engineers, qualified working professionals or internationally trained engineers on a full or part-time basis.
 The unique feature of the GDD is the mandatory three (3) course programming component that integrates a cooperative educational term.

 The three (3) course sequence is designed to move your design thinking ability from conventional rule-based levels to strategic expertise levels using novel, systematic and progressive teaching, learning and assessment methods.
-The Design Methods course introduces you to the latest design theory, methods, and techniques and culminates with a design project.
+The Design Methods course introduces you to the latest design theory, methods, principles and techniques and culminates with a design project.
 This is followed by studio and tutorial-based design project course that emphasizes situation-based expertise building, followed by the final course that is designed to facilitate your development as a strategic designer.
 This final course puts you on path for your continued development as an expert practicing designer.

 Learning to discover, formalize and communicate a valid opportunity and to structure and co-evolve problem and solution spaces is a key educational objective of this course.